melodyhway/Analysis-of-Nonprofit-Donations/README.md

 Find the SQL queries for answers to specific questions [here](https://github.com/melodyhway/Donations-Analysis-using-SQL/blob/8f98b82866f7878f72b89d0c21ab47cf334d4a83/SQLqueries.md)

 # Overview of Findings
-This dataset on the donations made during June 2024 to June 2025 found that a total of $6,830,130.33 was donated to the organization.
+This dataset on the donations made during June 2024 to June 2025 found that a total of $6.83 M was donated to the organization.
 The top performing months occured during May 2025, June 2024, June 2025, and December 2024.
-A large portion of the donations were made by Foundation donors indicating possible partnerships that could further increase donation efforts.
-Some events hosted during certain times could also have an impact of the amount of donations.
-Notably, in May, the Chef Gala was held increasing funding efforts resulting in a peak in donation volume.
-Throughout this project, we will uncover inisghts about donor types, campaigns and events in order to gain a better understanding of the June 2024 - 2025 donation performance.
+A large portion of donations were made by Foundation donors indicating possible partnerships that could further increase donation efforts.
+Some events hosted during these high impacts months also certaintly have an impact on donation amounts such as hosted galas, or holiday season donations.
+Notably, in May, the Chef Gala increased funding efforts resulting in a peak in donation volume.
+Throughout this project, we will uncover inisghts about donor types, campaigns, and events in order to gain a better understanding of the June 2024 - 2025 donation performance.
 We will also learn how donations are allocated towards different departments throghout the organization.

 \{Summary of Findings after being done\}